Birkbeck/sdp23-coursework-srakhes/README.md

    duplicating a previous one and modifying it (obviously avoiding too much repeated code).

-6. After you finish writing a subclass for an SML instruction (except for `add`), you will have to add code to the method `Translator.instruction` to translate that instruction.
+6. After you finish writing a subclass for an SML instruction (except for `add`), you will have to add code to the method `Translator.getInstruction` to translate that instruction.
 The existing code for translating `add` should help you with this.

 7. There are also a few places in the code with TODO: labels - follow the instructions to